SkynetLabs/skynet-docs/source/includes/_downloading.md

 Field | Description
 ----- | -----------
 `path` | The local path where the file should be downloaded to.
 `skylink` | The skylink that should be downloaded.
 The skylink can contain an optional path.
 This path can specify a directory or a particular file.
 If specified, only that file or directory will be returned.
+See [Uploading A Directory](.#uploading-a-directory) for examples.

 *Browser JS:*

 Field | Description
 ----- | -----------
 `skylink` | The skylink that should be downloaded.
 The skylink can contain an optional path.
 This path can specify a directory or a particular file.
 If specified, only that file or directory will be returned.
+See [Uploading A Directory](.#uploading-a-directory) for examples.

 ### Additional Options